MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 ```

 ## DESCRIPTION
-This cmdlet allows you to create a remote PowerShell session to the Security & Compliance center.
+This cmdlet allows you to create a remote PowerShell session to Exchange-related PowerShell environments other than Exchange Online PowerShell.
+For example, Security & Compliance Center PowerShell or standalone Exchange Online Protection PowerShell (for organizations without Exchange Online mailboxes).

 ## EXAMPLES